hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

-This use case demonstrates a scenario where, during a specialist consultation, the specialist accesses the patient summary created at the time of the referral and confirms the latest patient summary available for a patient.
+This use case demonstrates an example scenario where, during a specialist consultation, the specialist accesses the patient summary created at the time of the referral and confirms the latest patient summary available for a patient.

+This use case is provided as an example for illustration only,

 ### Use Case Description